melissawelty/robo-advisor/README.md

 # Robo Advisor Project

-This app issues requests to the [AlphaVantage Stock Market API](https://www.alphavantage.co/) in order to provide stock and/or cryptocurrency recommendations.
+This app issues requests to the [AlphaVantage Stock Market API](https://www.alphavantage.co/) in order to provide stock recommendations based on historical price trends.

 ## Prerequisites
 * Anaconda 3.7